What is Laparoscopic Surgery?

 Specialized instruments, such as blood vessel sealing devices & surgical staplers, are used along with a special camera called a laparoscope.
 The laparoscope transmits live video to high-resolution monitors which are used by the surgeon(s) to perform the surgical procedure.

 Mexico Bariatric Center® (MBC) surgical teams are highly trained and skilled in laparoscopic surgery.
-All bariatric procedures, including gastric sleeve, gastric bypass, mini bypass, and duodenal switch, are performed using laparoscopy at MBC.
+All bariatric procedures, including gastric sleeve, gastric bypass, mini bypass, and duodenal switch, are performed laparoscopically at MBC.
 The gastric balloon, however, is a non-surgical alternative that is performed endoscopically (see surgery options).

 Laparoscopic Surgery Safety